Fr4nz83/PWR-plugin-kubernetes/data/README.md

 - `gpu`: Number of GPUs
 - `model`: GPU type.
 G1, G2, G3 are undisclosed internal GPU codes.

+## Workload traces

+The original traces are stored in the csv folder.
+YAML files must be generated from this data (see below).
+To illustrate the information contained in these csv, as an example we report the brief overview on the content of the Default trace (from the README.md of the original repository).

 ### [openb_pod_list_default.csv](./csv/openb_pod_list_default.csv)

 This file contains 8152 tasks submitted to the GPU cluster, listing their resource specifications, QoS, phase and creation/deletion/scheduled times.

 The other openb_pod_list_*.csv files (excluding the gpuspec ones) are sampled from the default one, emphasizing certain types of workloads (e.g., CPU-only tasks, GPU-sharing tasks, multi-GPU tasks).

 Trace files with `gpuspec` augment tasks with GPU type requirements.
-About 33% of GPU tasks in our production cluster have GPU type constraints (see [openb_pod_list_gpuspec33.csv](./csv/openb_pod_list_gpuspec33.csv) and Sec.
-6.5 in the "[Beware of Fragmentation](https://www.usenix.org/conference/atc23/presentation/weng)" paper).
+About 33% of GPU tasks in the production cluster have GPU type constraints (see also the information in the paper).

 Here's a sample output: